 Please ensure that you read our booking terms and conditions below.

 If there’s a question that we haven’t covered for you, we are just an email or phone call away.

-How often do you run the trek?
+How often do you run the adventure?

-How hard is the actual trek?
+How hard is the adventure?

 What's the climate like?

 We would expect conditions in the regular walking season to be nice, but being Tasmania, conditions can be unpredictable; we will ensure you have the right gear for the forecast weather conditions.

 What is the typical day like on the track?